 On average, restaurant owners make between $30,000 and $155,000 a year.
 The restaurant size, type, location, and other factors impact the restaurant owner's salary.
 For example, the owners of a high-end eatery in New York and a dive bar in Alabama will see very different salaries.
 As a rule of thumb, the owner of a restaurant usually takes less than 50% of the annual profit.

 The average monthly revenue for a new restaurant under 12 months old is $112,000.
 New restaurants cost between $95,000 and $2 million to open, so this revenue is often not enough to turn a profit.
 Revenue also varies greatly depending on the size of a restaurant, location, and concept.
 Look at restaurants of similar size and geographic location to get more insight into your restaurant's revenue.

 Are Restaurants Profitable?

 The two big factors that affect the profitability of restaurants are labor and food costs.
-Food costs on their can be 10-20% higher than a bar's pour cost.
+Food costs on their can be 10-20% higher than a bar's liquor cost.
 Couple that with labor costs of around 20-40%, and you can see how a restaurants costs substantially outweigh a bar's.